This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, but make sure to thaw the scallops in the refrigerator and pat them dry before searing.
+Yes, but thaw them completely in the fridge and pat them dry before cooking to avoid excess moisture.

 Ways To Use Leftover Ingredients